 A dynamic region

-Located in northwestern Switzerland on the borders of Germany and France, the cantons (similar to states) of Basel-Stadt (Basel city), Basel-Landschaft (Basel country) and Jura form a dynamic region brimming with the cosmopolitan flair of global businesses and an un-paralleled quality of life.
+Located in northwestern Switzerland on the borders of Germany and France, the cantons (similar to states) of Basel-Stadt (Basel city), Basel-Landschaft (Basel country) and Jura form a dynamic region brimming with the cosmopolitan flair of global businesses and an un-paralleled quality of life (read about life in Switzerland).

 Award-winning architecture, a historic downtown, and a rich and elaborate cultural life – from hipster to classy – are the pillars of an outstanding urban lifestyle in the Basel region.
 At the same time, a well-developed public transportation system provides quick and direct access to suburban and rural residential areas along with natural parks and sites for local recreation.